-The employee requesting an accommodation will advise the employer that they are facing a barrier at work and the employer is required to take the request for accommodation in good faith.
-The employer should not ask the employee for medical information about the disability that causes these effects.
-As a standard of practice, employers should limit any information requests from the employee to their limitations or restrictions.
-This will generally be sufficient to assess needs and determine the appropriate accommodation.
-A helpful resource for describing some physical limitations in work-related terms is the THRC set of Physical Demands Assessments.
+- The employer is required to take the request for accommodation in good faith. - As a standard of practice, employers should limit any information requests from the employee to their limitations or restrictions.
+Do not ask the employee for medical information about the disability that causes these effects. - Information about the restrictions will generally be enough to assess needs and determine the appropriate accommodation. - A helpful resource for describing some physical limitations in work-related terms for trucking occupations is the THRC set of Physical Demands Assessments.